eclipse-sumo/sumo/docs/web/docs/Tutorials/ScenarioGuide.md

 # Generate the traffic

-First you should understand the basics of vehicle modelling:
+First, you should understand the basics of vehicle modelling:
 [Definition_of_Vehicles,_Vehicle_Types,_and_Routes](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md).
-You have various ways to insert vehicles into the map.
+There are various ways to insert vehicles into the map.
 Your choice basically depends on what kind of information about the traffic you
 have:
 [Demand/Introduction_to_demand_modelling_in_SUMO](../Demand/Introduction_to_demand_modelling_in_SUMO.md).

 # Improve your Scenario

-Most methods for network import leave some aspect of deficient network quality.
-This often manifests as unexpected/unrealistic traffic jams and teleporting vehicle errors.
+Most methods for network imports lead to deficiencies in network quality.
+These often manifest as unexpected/unrealistic traffic jams and teleporting vehicle errors.

 ## Modifying the Network